royalfork/royalfork.github.io/_drafts/ecc.md

   <li>Point 8A + Point A = Point 9A ... our answer.</li>
 </ul>

 Using the divide and conquer method, we compute the product in only 4 steps, instead of 9.
-As the multiplier gets bigger and bigger, the time saved using the divide and conquer method increases.
-This trick is very important in making elliptic curve cryptography actually work. and is the basis of the public key pair (more on that later).
+As the multiplier increases in size, the time saved using the divide and conquer method increases exponentially: calculating 1,000 * G takes only 10 steps and 10,000 * G takes 14 steps (bitcoin uses numbers on the order of 10<sup>77</sup>, which take about 250 steps to compute).
+This trick is very important in making elliptic curve cryptography actually work, and is the basis of the public key pair (more on that later).

 # A problem

 Computers hate decimal places, and the preceeding equations produce numbers with decimals.
-Some decimals are irrational (they go on for ever...like 1.4142135623...), and computers don't have the infinite space required to store all these digits.
+Some decimals are irrational (they go on forever...like 1.4142135623...), and computers don't have the infinite space required to store all these digits.
 They can make approximations, but when rounding produces equations that ask if 5.9999999 = 6, what's the computer to do?

-The relatively esoteric mathematic concepts of "finite fields" and "modular arithmetic" help us solve this problem.
+Two relatively esoteric mathematical concepts called "finite fields" and "modular arithmetic" help us solve this problem.

 If you can tell time, you already understand *some* modular arithmetic.
 If it's 21:00 (9:00pm), and you must wake up for work in 11 hours, you will set your alarm for 8:00; not 32:00.
-The clock resets at 24:00 and we continue counting from 0:00.
+When the clock resets at 24:00, we continue counting from 0:00.
 This concept, known as "taking the modulus", lets us transform fractions and decimals into whole numbers.

 <div class="ec-equations">